SQL SOUNDEX Function Example Tutorial

-SQL SOUNDEX function accepts the string and returns a phonetic expression, i.e., converts it into four-character code based on how the string sounds when spoken.
+SQL SOUNDEX is an inbuilt function that accepts the string and returns the phonetic expression, i.e., converts it into four-character code based on how the string sounds when spoken.
 The SOUNDEX() function returns the four-character code to evaluate the similarity of two expressions.
-SQL SOUNDEX() converts the string to the four-character code based on how the string sounds when spoken.

 SQL SOUNDEX Function